ahawkins/hawkins.io/blog/_posts/2013-07-01-announcing-high-performance-rails.md

 done day to day.
 All in all I'm planning on 15-20 interviews.

 The book is launching in the fall.
-Drop your name and email in the signup below to stay in the loop.
+Drop your name and email in the signup form below to stay in the loop.